 - - Plug C101 in (you will forget to do this at some point and wonder why the car won't start).

 - - Take a deep breath and look around ensuring you didn't forget anything.

 - - Reconnect the positive terminal to the battery.

-- - Three LEDs should light.
+- - Three LEDs should light (fuses 4, 5, and 17).
 If they don't, flip the little switch between the spare fuses and fuse 4.
 If the LEDs still don't light, something ain't right.

 - - Try to start the car and test that all electrics work.

 - - Assuming it's all A-OK, button everything back up the reverse of above.
 When putting the fusebox back cover on, there are three posts.
 If you can't get it to close tightly there's probably a wire interfering with one of the posts.

 The hardest thing about installing this kit is ensuring you plug all the wires back correctly.
 Having tons of photos really helps because even though things are color-coded, the colors don't really match after 35 years.

 See this photo album for clear photos of where all the wires should be plugged back in: Holy Grail Labs E28 Blade Fuse Kit - Wire Locations

 Please use the Official E28 Fuse Box Kit thread on mye28.com to ask questions and get help.
 Holy Grail Labs staff check the forum regularly and will respond promptly.